Research Priorities in Chronic Disease Management

-To do so, the HRB Primary Care Clinical Trials Network are embarking on a Priority Setting Partnership (PSP) with the support of the James Lind Alliance to decide the top priorities for research about the management of chronic conditions in primary care.
+The HRB Primary Care Clinical Trials Network are delighted to share the top ten research priorities for the management of chronic conditions in primary care.

 Find out more